stackedboxes/romualdo/doc/file_formats.md

 * An `uint32` with the number of Chunks.
 (This is sort of redundant, because we could theoretically get this value from the Compiled Storyworld.
 Choosing to make the Debug Info more self-sufficient and adding this value here too.)

-#### Chunks Names

-* One string for each Chunk, each of which looking like this:
-    * A `uint32` with the string length.
-    * The string data (UTF-8-encoded) with the fully-qualified name of the Procedure represented by that Chunk.

 #### Chunks Source Files